 The Mississippi law being reviewed by the Court bans abortion after 15 weeks of pregnancy.
 The state enacted this ban in direct defiance of Roe and the nearly 50 years of Supreme Court precedent affirming Roe’s core holding—that every pregnant person has the right to decide whether to continue their pregnancy prior to viability.

-Why Dobbs v.
-Jackson Women’s Health Organization Matters
+What’s at Stake in Dobbs v.
+Jackson Women’s Health Organization

 This case is a direct challenge to the constitutional right to abortion, a right recognized in Roe v.
 Wade and affirmed repeatedly by the Supreme Court since 1973.
 As the Supreme Court considers a pre-viability ban on abortion for the first time since Roe, the case puts the question of the future of the constitutional right to abortion in the United States squarely before the Court.